San Salvador: Industry

 San Salvador has small industrial zones scattered throughout the municipality, although most of them are concentrated in the eastern section near the border with Soyapango.
 Much of the industry is related to food processing, beverage manufacturing, and sugar refining.
 Construction materials ranging from ceramic tiles to concrete blocks and concrete are produced in large quantities; plastics extrusion, including the production of piping, is also an important industry.

 Industrias La Constancia, El Salvador's largest brewer and bottler of purified water, dominates the Salvadoran export market of beers and bottled water.
 The company became part of the second largest brewer in the world, SABMiller, in 2005.
 Its flagship brand is Pilsener, a pilsner style lager beer, the national beer of El Salvador.
 In 2011, La Constancia centralized its operations and opened its new headquarters in San Salvador, where it moved in 1928 from the Santa Ana Department.
 The company produces the Agua Cristal brand of bottled water, the best selling in El Salvador and in the Central American region.
 The Coca-Cola company uses the La Constancia installations to manufacture its beverage brands sold in El Salvador and the rest of Central America.

 Unilever has a plant in San Salvador.
 Its products include foods, beverages, cleaning agents and personal care products.
 Unilever manufactures all its products sold in Central America in San Salvador.

-Urban development

-Early colonial development could not anticipate the extensive growth of the city in the following centuries.
-Thus, the city contains many narrow streets which create traffic problems, and sidewalks are often overcrowded.
-As the expansion of San Salvador continues, the need for infrastructure improvements becomes more acute.

-During the 1960s, urban expansion was most prevalent in the northern and southern parts of the city, while the 1970s saw growth continue further south, north and west.
-The housing developments of Colonia Miravalle, Montebello, Satellite, Maquilishuat, San Mateo Lomas de San Francisco, Alta Mira, Loma Linda, La Floresta, and Jardines de la Libertad were built during this period.

-The expansion of San Salvador, while occurring in all directions, was primarily in the direction of the volcano of San Salvador.
-The increased demand for housing was due to an increase in the numbers of middle class workers, members of the military, and professionals.

-Around 2000, the city expansion westward slowed.
-There was an expansion of middle-class neighborhoods such as Merliot, Santa Elena and the Tier, but internal migration and the cessation of armed conflict created a high demand for urban public housing.
-This gave rise to large urban development projects mostly in the east and north, to the phenomenon of "bedroom communities", and to a disorderly growth pattern.